 When he returned, his mother reminded him of the ground rules for bike riding, redirected him to some other activities for a while, and explained that he would not be able to ride his bike if he didn’t follow the rules.
 She also pointed out that riding off with the neighbor was rude to his friend.

 She didn’t overreact to the incident (he is a sensitive, conscientious child, and lives in a safe neighborhood).

 But she didn’t ignore it, either—she gave him information that would help him to learn.

 That’s another great thing about babies (and all of us): we can learn from other people.
 We don’t need to experience everything ourselves.

 Many parenting advisers talk about kids testing the limits of parental rules.
 Unfortunately, this is often phrased in terms of “parents vs. kids” or “you have to show them who’s boss.”
 But, most of the time, kids are not challenging parental power or out to annoy their parents—they are experimenting with how things work.
 They are trying to learn.

 All of us learn best when we respect and trust the people who teach us.
 We learn best when our teachers have confidence in our ability to learn—when they don’t overreact to our mistakes or embarrass us.
 We learn best when our teachers have patience and treat us with respect.

 Children need parents for guidance and protection and limits and supervision–and yes, they annoy us a lot and we often do overreact.
 We’re experimenting, too.
 And learning, and learning, and learning.

-Esther Schiedel is parent to three adults, grandparent to two boys, and a Certified Family Life Educator.
+Esther Schiedel is a parent to three adults, a grandparent to two boys, and a Certified Family Life Educator.
 She provides parenting education through classes and workshops through LBCC and through her business, Sharing Strengths.
 She became interested in parenting education when she became a parent and had a need for more information and support.